No. 8 Auburn hosts No. 23 Kentucky on opening SEC weekend - WHIZ News

-No. 23 Kentucky at No. 8 Auburn, Saturday at noon ET (ESPN).
+No. 23 Kentucky at No. 8 Auburn, Saturday at noon EDT (ESPN).

 Line: Auburn by 7 1/2.